“Nobody Died At Sandy Hook”

 Since 1996, they have been archiving cached pages of web sites onto their large cluster of Linux nodes.
 They revisit sites every few weeks or months and archive a new version if the content has changed.
 Sites can also be captured on the fly by visitors who are offered a link to do so.
 The intent is to capture and archive content that otherwise would be lost whenever a site is changed or closed down.
 Their grand vision is to archive the entire Internet.

-Hopefully you caught that.
-The Wayback Machine revisits sites “every few weeks or months”.
+Hopefully, you caught the important part: The Wayback Machine revisits sites “every few weeks or months.”
 This concept is reiterated later in the same article:

 The frequency of snapshots is variable, so not all tracked web site updates are recorded.
 Sometimes there are intervals of several weeks or years between snapshots.

-And just in case it wasn’t already incredibly obvious, this is again stated very plainly – as a disclaimer – right there on their calendar view page:
+And just in case that still isn’t clear enough, the Wayback Machine states this again—right there as a disclaimer on their calendar view page:

-I can’t stress this enough: archived versions of websites, sporadically crawled by the Wayback Machine, are not at all synonymous with “Internet activity”.
-This claim demonstrates a level of technological ignorance best described as “absolutely staggering” (although it’s still not as egregious as the commenter who claimed “all internet connections” were “severed”, as if someone had walked into the school’s networking closets with a pair of gardening shears and just went to town).
+Let me make this crystal clear: archived versions of websites, sporadically crawled by the Wayback Machine, are not the same as “Internet activity.”
+Confusing the two demonstrates a level of technological ignorance best described as “absolutely staggering.”
+(Although, to be fair, it’s still not quite as ludicrous as the commenter who claimed “all Internet connections” were “severed”—as if someone stormed the school’s networking closets with a pair of gardening shears and just went to town on the cabling.)

 “The Wayback Machine is a digital archive of the Internet which uses a special software to crawl and download all publicly accessible World Wide Web pages.
 It was Jungle Server who first discovered that the Wayback Machine shows an absence of Internet activity from SHES since 2008 — the same year when the school was found to be contaminated with asbestos.” pg.
 34

-There is absolutely no evidence that Sandy Hook Elementary School was any more “contaminated” with asbestos in 2008 than it was in 1956, which is when the school was built.
-Just as my own home was no more contaminated with asbestos when I had the original siding replaced a few years ago than it was when it was built, which was sometime in the mid-50s (when asbestos building materials, including siding, were commonplace).
+There is absolutely no evidence that Sandy Hook Elementary School was any more “contaminated” with asbestos in 2008 than it was in 1956—when the school was built.
+For context, my own home wasn’t suddenly more “contaminated” with asbestos when I had the original siding replaced a few years ago than it was when it was built in the mid-1950s, back when asbestos was commonly used in construction materials.

 “To verify Jungle Surfer’s claim, I searched for SHES’s website, http://newtown.k12.ct.us/~sh” pg.
 34

-Even though the address for Sandy Hook School is incorrect, the website for all of Newtown’s public schools was in fact http://www.newtown.k12.ct.us back in 2008.
-And plugging that into the Wayback Machine returns the following results:
+Even though the Sandy Hook address cited in the book is incorrect, the main website for Newtown’s public schools in 2008 was indeed http://www.newtown.k12.ct.us

-The first thing that likely jumps out at you is – with the exception of a single snapshot taken in January of 2010 – a gap that exists between November of 2007 and July of 2011.
-I’ll explain the reason for this later, but for now, if you take a look at the very last snapshot before the break (taken on November 20th, 2007), you’ll see that the link provided for Sandy Hook Elementary School is http://www.newtown.k12.ct.us/shs:
+The first thing you’ll likely notice is a significant gap in snapshots: apart from a single one in January 2010, there’s nothing between November 2007 and July 2011.
+I’ll explain why in a moment.
+But if you look at the last snapshot before the gap (November 20, 2007), you’ll see that the listed address for Sandy Hook Elementary was http://www.newtown.k12.ct.us/shs

-When you enter that address – the correct address – into the Wayback Machine, you got the following results:
+When you enter this correct address into the Wayback Machine, the gap narrows significantly, covering only April 2008 to October 2010:

 How can I have my site’s pages excluded from the Wayback Machine?